uri-chandler/Layman.js/README.md

 	// Use node's `readFile(...)` method to server `index.html` files.readFile('index.html', function(err, data){

-		// If anything went wrong, we simply trigger the next layer if (err) {
+		// If anything went wrong, write a very sad message to the user if (err) {

 			// End the response, and indicate that we have issues